Clinical judgment

 A therapy is adjusted before harm occurs.
 A dangerous interaction is caught.
 A patient finally understands how to use a medication safely.
 An insurance problem is resolved.
 A prescriber is contacted.
 A barrier to access is removed.

-What this archive captures
+What this captures

 Dose adjustments, interaction prevention, therapy clarification, monitoring, and medication safety decisions.